Northeast Region, Brazil

-Geography and climate
+Geography

 Zona da Mata ("Forest Zone")

 The Zona da Mata comprises the rainforest zones of Nordeste (part of the Atlantic Forest or Mata Atlântica) in the humid eastern coast, where the region's largest capital cities are also located.
 The forest area was much larger before suffering from centuries of deforestation and exploration.
 For many years, sugar cane cultivation in this region was the mainstay of Brazil's economy, being superseded only when coffee production developed in the late 19th century.
 Sugar cane is cultivated on large estates whose owners maintain tremendous political influence.

 Agreste

 Since the escarpment does not generate any further rainfall on its slopes from the lifting of the trade winds, annual rainfall decreases steadily inland.
 After a relatively short distance, there is no longer enough rainfall to support tropical rainforest, especially since the rainfall is extremely erratic from year to year.
 This transitional zone is known as the agreste and because it is located on the steep escarpment, was not generally used whilst flatter land was abundant.
 Today, with irrigation water available, however, the agreste, as its name suggest, is a major farming region.
 Despite containing no major city, it contains well developed medium large cities such as Caruaru, Campina Grande and Arapiraca.